QLavi/XprV2/README.md

 ```

 ## Targets (for now)
-- Parse simple statements and generate Abstract Syntax Tres
+- Parse simple statements and generate Abstract Syntax Tres -Done
-- Generate bytecode and run that on the virtual machine
+- Generate bytecode and run that on the virtual machine -Done
+- Implement condition and looping constructs
+- Implement Lists